Moro Isaac Jenesio

 Moro Isaac Jenesio (born 1985) is one of the Youthful Leaders of South Sudan.
-Moro is currently the Minister of Local Government and Law Enforcement for Central Equatoria State in the Transitional Government of National Unity, as of 2023.
+Moro is the former Minister of Local Government and Law Enforcement for Central Equatoria State in the Transitional Government of National Unity.
 He is also the Chairperson of the South Sudan National Movement for Change (SSNMC), a constituent Member of South Sudan Opposition Alliance (SSOA) which is one of the leading Partners to RARCSS 2018 South Sudan.

 Early life and education

 Moro Jenesio was born in Bori Boma of Kupera Payam of current Lainya County (in the former Yei District) of Central Equatoria State to Mr. Jenesio Guya Yasona Wani Lemi and Mrs. Janet Yensuk Mose Ware.

 He started his education in 1988 in Bori Primary School in the then Southern Sudan, now Republic of South Sudan.
 In 1993 when the SPLA war intensified, Young Moro was taken to Uganda and enrolled in Siripi Primary School at Rhino Refugee Camp in Arua District of Uganda where he completed Primary Leaving Education (PLE) in 1999.
 He then joined Yole Polytechnic Institute in 2000 to 2003 where he completed Uganda Certificate of Education (UCE). with great UCE result, In 2004, Moro enrolled at St. Charles Lwanga College Koboko under a scholarship program (Hugh Pilkington) and graduated with Uganda Advanced Certificate of Education in 2005.